The Australian Government is committed to helping people with diabetes and their families live well.

 (for approved persons with type 1 diabetes and gestational diabetes)

-- continuous glucose monitoring products
+- continuous and flash glucose monitoring products

 (for eligible and approved people with type 1 diabetes and ‘other’ eligible conditions)